A Geometric Analysis of Small-sized Language Model Hallucinations: Additional Results and Visualisations

-Figure~\ref{fig:LP_performances-acc} presents the evolution of accuracy performance as a function of training set size, visualizing both mean accuracy across prompts and its standard deviation.
-The experimental protocol mirrors that used for F1 analysis: test sets remain fixed at one third of available responses, while training size varies from 5 to 100 in steps of 5 with 10 random subsamplings when training data does not exhaust the available pool.
-The trajectories reveal a consistent pattern across models: starting from the upper-left region with higher variance and lower mean accuracy, each model progresses toward the lower-right quadrant as more labelled examples become available, indicating simultaneous improvement in both central performance and stability.
-Most models achieve substantial accuracy gains and variance reduction within the first 30-50 labelled responses, after which improvements become marginal and the trajectories plateau.
-The clustering of final positions in the lower-right region demonstrates that the geometric label propagation approach yields comparably reliable performance across diverse architectures, with only \PHI\ and \YI\ showing slightly more scattered trajectories, suggesting greater sensitivity to training set composition for these particular models.
+\bfheading{Extending the Training-Size Sensitivity Analysis} Figure~\ref{fig:LP_performances-acc} presents the evolution of accuracy as a function of training-set size, visualising both the mean accuracy across prompts and its standard deviation.
+The experimental protocol mirrors that used for the F1 analysis: test sets remain fixed at one third of the available responses, while training size varies from 5 to 100 in steps of 5, with 10 random subsamplings when the training data does not exhaust the available pool.
+The trajectories reveal a consistent pattern across models: starting from the upper-left region (higher variance, lower mean accuracy), each model progresses toward the lower-right quadrant as more labelled examples become available, indicating simultaneous improvement in both central performance and stability.
+Most models achieve substantial accuracy gains and variance reduction within the first $30$--$50$ labelled responses, after which improvements become marginal and the trajectories plateau.
+The clustering of final positions in the lower-right region demonstrates that the geometry-aware label-propagation approach yields comparably reliable performance across diverse architectures, with only \PHI and \YI showing slightly more scattered trajectories---suggesting greater sensitivity to training-set composition for these particular models.